Acceleratio/docs-sqlmanager/activation/online-activation.md

     Once you have entered the product key it will be validated against our activation server.
 If your key is valid, a green check mark will appear next to it.

-4. Click the __Activate__ button to begin the activation process.
+4. Click the __Activate__ button to start the activation process.
 Activation takes a couple of seconds and is a one time process.

 ### Consultant License